JSE955/rockpaperscissors/README.md

 # rockpaperscissors

-Simple Rock/Paper/Scissors console application built using Javascript.
+Simple Rock/Paper/Scissors game built using HTML and DOM manipulation using JavaScript.

-All game details are displayed in the console.
+Adapted from console application to application using crude user interface.